 Pursuant to its authority under its charter to retain compensation consultants, the Compensation Committee engaged Compensia, Inc. ("Compensia"), an executive compensation consulting firm, to act as its independent advisor with respect to 2021 compensation decisions.
 We utilize Compensia to conduct a comprehensive review and benchmarking of overall executive and director compensation programs every two years.
 All services provided by Compensia to the Compensation Committee are conducted under the direction and authority of the Compensation Committee, and all work performed by Compensia must be pre-approved by the Compensation Committee.
 Compensia does not provide any other services to the Company and does not own any shares of the Company's stock.
 There are no personal or business relationships between the Compensia consultants and any executive of the Company.
-In addition, there are no personal relationships between the Compensia consultants and any member of the Compensation Committee.
-Compensia maintains a detailed conflict of interest policy in order to ensure that the compensation committees for which it works receive conflict-free advice.
+In addition, there are no personal relationships between the Compensation committees for which it works receive conflict-free advice.